The Princess and the Pea ~ Bedtime Stories for Kids

 “Well Mother, maybe not exactly perfect,” said the Prince, kicking some balls of yarn aside with his foot.
 “Today several townspeople came to the castle to have their dispute settled, but the other people in the dispute already came three days ago.”

 “That’s ridiculous!” said the Queen.
 “Why didn’t they come at the same time?”

-“We told our servants to deliver the message to them with the time to come, but no one could find the paper.” said the Prince.
+“We told our servants to deliver the message to them with the time to come, but no one could find the sheet,” said the Prince.
 “The servant tried to remember the date right.”
 The servant quickly looked away.

 “And you know what happened at our royal ball,” said the Prince.

 “You mean the one that no one came to!” said the Queen, “until days after.
 And now they can’t stop coming.”